Ben's Bells and Sedona Kind Charms a Positive Way to Promote Random Acts of Kindness

 Sedona Kind has a wonderful web site that contains pictures of the Kindness Charms, the Charmers making the charms and wonderful stories from those who found the charms and the acts of kindness that the charms inspired.
 The web site also contains a wonderful list of suggestions for acts of kindness such as matching someone who needs help with acts such as: Offering a ride, baking a plate of cookies, writing someone a thank you note, performing a service such as caring for their children, yard work or any other helpful task or maybe just a hug.

 The charms are made from donated broken jewelry or findings are purchased through donated funds.
 There is information on the Sedona Kind web site on how to get involved.
+Nov.
+13th, 2018 was proclaimed by the City of Sedona as Sedona Kindness Day, with a special emphasis on kindness to our teachers.

 ****I would love comments on similar projects in other communities.